Violet: Architecturally Exposed Orchestration, Movement, and Placement for Generalized Deep Learning: Methodology

 \myparagraph{Baseline and Comparing Performance} To report our results, we obtained published performance results of the NVIDIA A100 system.
 We paid close attention to ensure that we were using the exact same DL-model as the NVIDIA system.
 For some applications, we used NVIDIA's code published through MLPerf to replicate performance results and obtain results for different batch sizes.
 For Bert Large pretraining, we were unable to run NVIDIA's official code on a single GPU so we used the ratio of large batch inference to small batch inference to estimate small batch pretraining.
+To obtain layer-level performance and efficiency, we ran individual operators with PyTorch on an A100 and collected runtime using NVIDIA NSYS, computing utilization with FLOP counts for each layer.

+\myparagraph{Limitations} We focus on an execution model of one operator active at a time -- leaving inter-operator parallelism for future work.
+As described in the results, this simpler approach provides substantial performance and efficiency already.
+Also, we focus on single-node training, with the observation that techniques for high-performance distributed training are orthogonal to single-node performance.
+Klenk et al. show that perfect all-reduce improves performance by 10\% to 40\% ~\cite{klenk_innetwork_2020}.
+Finally, we present qualitative comparison to existing academic designs since they don't support many of the operators in MLPerf for full application execution and comparison, precluding a ``fair'' quantitative comparison against them.